maximebf/classql/README.md

-# classQL
+# ClassQL

+**HIGHLY EXPERIMENTAL**
 THIS IS A WORK IN PROGRESS AND IN A STATE OF EXPERIMENTATION

-classQL is a new kind of ORM for PHP 5.3.
+ClassQL is a new kind of ORM for PHP 5.3.
 Based on a custom syntax that wraps around SQL code, it allows to create "object oriented" SQL.
 No PHP is involved in your models: you define them in SQL!

 ## Features